Tetris Attack: Reception

-Tetris Attack was met with very positive reviews, earning a 90% average rating on GameRankings.
-The four reviewers of Electronic Gaming Monthly gave it an 8.25 out of 10, lauding the addictive gameplay, colorful and cartoony graphics, use of Mario characters in the North American localization, and two-player mode.
+Tetris Attack was met with extremely positive reviews, earning a 90% average rating on GameRankings.
+The four reviewers of Electronic Gaming Monthly gave it an 8.25 out of 10, commending the addictive gameplay, colorful and cartoony graphics, use of Mario characters in the North American localization, and two-player mode.
 GamePro gave it a perfect 5 out of 5 in graphics, control and FunFactor, and a 4.5 out of 5 in sound.
-The reviewer commented that it has "a gentler, slower style of gameplay that requires learning some easy new controls, but this game's no less addicting than the original Tetris."
+The reviewer described it as "a gentler, slower style of gameplay that requires learning some easy new controls, but this game's no less addicting than the original Tetris."
 GameSpot called it "absolutely brilliant".

 GamePro gave the Game Boy version a brief positive review, saying it "updates the age-old Tetris concept by inverting the basic action".

 Accolades

 Electronic Gaming Monthly editors named Tetris Attack Super NES Game of the Year, Hand-Held Game of the Year, and Puzzle Game of the Year, commenting that "[T]he simple premise makes it a game of mass appeal; its depth makes it a hardcore gamer's delight."
-In 1997 Electronic Gaming Monthly editors ranked the Super NES version the 16th best console video game of all time.
-They cited its accessibility and addictive quality, confessing that their boss had confiscated the office copy of the game because of how much time they spent playing it.
-GamesRadar+ listed it 87th on their list of "The 100 best games of all time", stating "you haven't lived until you've played Tetris Attack two-player and dropped an immensely satisfying five-line garbage block on your opponent."
-Game Informer featured it on its own best games of all-time list at 96 and called it one of the most addictive puzzle games made.
+In 1997, Electronic Gaming Monthly editors ranked the Super NES version the 16th best console video game of all time.
+They cited its accessibility and addictive quality, admitting that their boss had confiscated the office copy of the game because of how much time they spent playing it.
+GamesRadar+ listed it 87th on their list of "The 100 best games of all time", saying "you haven't lived until you've played Tetris Attack two-player and dropped an immensely satisfying five-line garbage block on your opponent."
+Game Informer featured it on its own best games of all-time list at 96 and called it one of the most addictive puzzle games ever made.
 In 2018, Complex listed the game #64 on its "The Best Super Nintendo Games of All Time".